Small finds processing and material culture studies

 Scientific analysis

-As part of the FWF-funded project "The Atrium House of Aguntum" (P20846-G02), work began on characterising the regional ceramic products found at Aguntum.
-The MGR method was used in conjunction with chemical and thin-section analyses.
-The project partners Dr Gerwulf Schneider (FU Berlin) and Dr Malgorszata Daszkiewicz (FU Berlin / ARCHEA Warsaw) succeeded in establishing local ceramic production using metallurgical clay as a reference material.
-However, the analyses have also shown that within the supposedly local group of materials commonly referred to in research as "Noric pottery", a wide variety of regional imported materials were present.
+As part of the FWF‑funded project “The Atrium House of Aguntum” (P20846‑G02), work began on characterizing the regional ceramic products found at Aguntum.
+The MGR method was employed in conjunction with chemical analyses and thin‑section petrography.
+Using metallurgical clay as a reference material, the project partners Dr Gerwulf Schneider (FU Berlin) and Dr Malgorszata Daszkiewicz (FU Berlin / ARCHEA Warsaw) succeeded in identifying local ceramic production.
+At the same time, the analyses showed that within the supposedly local group commonly termed “Noric pottery,” a wide variety of regionally imported fabrics is present.

 Literature